Centre for Forensic Neuroscience

 Does the cost include a written report?

-Can I get an exact price before explaining the issue?
+Can I get an exact fee before explaining the issue?

 Usually, a clear fee can only be confirmed once the issue, scope, location, preparation and reporting requirements are understood.
 A brief confidential discussion is the first step.